 There are many farms and ranches in Nebraska.
-All of them need WATER; lots of it.
+All of them need lots of WATER.

 Soybeans are eaten but used commercially too.
-More plants.
-More water.
+More crops = more water.

 Water from the river is diverted for irrigation via canals.
 But plenty of sprinklers drench the land in hot summer months.